compulab-yokneam/freertos/imx8mm/boards/evkmimx8mm/driver_examples/pdm/pdm_interrupt/readme.txt

 ========
 The pdm interrupt example shows how to use pdm driver with interrupt:

-In this example, pdm wiil trigger interrupt to transfer data when watermark value reach.
+In this example, pdm will trigger interrupt to transfer data when watermark value is reached.

 Toolchain supported
 ===================
-- IAR embedded Workbench  8.32.3
+- IAR embedded Workbench  9.10.2
-- GCC ARM Embedded  8.2.1
+- GCC ARM Embedded  10.2.1

 Hardware requirements
 =====================